 Can you drive with a broken coil spring?

 No, you should not drive with a broken coil spring.
 You should get it fixed as soon as possible.

-Some drivers may decide to drive on a broken spring coil in order to reach a garage or home.
-However, the ride is likely to be rough and controlling the car in an emergency will be more difficult.
+Some drivers may decide to drive on a broken coil spring in order to reach a garage or home.
+However, when driving with broken coil springs, the ride is likely to be rough and controlling the car in an emergency will be more difficult.

 A broken coil suspension spring will put extra pressure on the adjacent shock absorber, and may cause serious damage to it if you drive the car in that condition.